netbrain/zwift/README.md

 ## How can I access/modify the graphics settings?

 By default, zwift assigns a graphics profile based on your graphics card.
-This profile can be either `basic`, `medium`, `high`, or `ultra`.
+This profile can be either basic, medium, high, or ultra.
 This profile determines the level of detail and the quality of the textures you get in game.
 It is not possible to change which graphics profile the game uses.
-When the default options of the profile aren't optimal (for example when zwift doesn't recognize your graphics card and you only get the `medium` profile or when your cpu is the bottleneck and your fps is on the low side because zwift assigned the `ultra` profile), it is possible to manually tweak the graphics settings by setting
-`ZWIFT_OVERRIDE_GRAPHICS=1`, and editing the settings in the `~/.config/zwift/graphics.txt` or `~/.config/zwift/$USER-graphics.txt` file as you see fit.
+When the default options of the profile aren't optimal (for example when zwift doesn't recognize your graphics card and you only get the `medium` profile or when your cpu is the bottleneck and your fps is on the low side because zwift assigned the ultra profile), it is possible to manually tweak the graphics settings by setting `ZWIFT_OVERRIDE_GRAPHICS=1`, and editing the settings in the `~/.config/zwift/graphics.txt` or `~/.config/zwift/$USER-graphics.txt` file as you see fit.
 To find out which profile zwift assigned, you can upload your zwift log to <https://zwiftalizer.com>.